 Carritos are shared cars like Uber Pool or Lyft Line, but without the app.
 Carritos typically have a little sign on top that might say where they come from and where they go.
 A carrito will be a beat-up sedan from the 90s and will have missing door handles, a broken windshield and windows stuck in place, but that’s the charm of it.

 We took a carrito, a 5-seater car, and at one point there were 7 people inside: 3 in the front and 4 in the back.
-We rode from Rio San Juan to Cabarete (a one-hour trip) for around 50-100 Pesos (USD 1-2).
+We rode from Rio San Juan to Cabarete (a one-hour trip) for around 50-100 Pesos ($1 to $2 USD).
 This is a great deal, and there are fewer stops than on the guagua.
 The price is comparable.
 At some points, you might even have a whole bunch of room to yourself.
 Remember to tell the driver where you are going and to be communicative.

 Taking a motoconcho in the DR

 A motoconcho is the Dominican way of saying ‘moto taxi,’ and it means a person with a motorcycle or motorbike who offers you a ride.
 Prices can usually be negotiated, and for a 5-10 minute ride, it should run you about 50 Pesos, or $1 USD.
 If you feel the need for speed and you’re up for adventure, this is a cool way to get around as a solo traveler.

 Is it safe to travel in the DR as a backpacker?

 Overall, we didn’t experience any crime at all in 9 days.
 Given, we always kept our eyes on our bags, didn’t walk around very late in small cities like Puerto Plata and tried to travel light during the day, with only the credit cards and money that we felt we’d need.